kotolex/surrealist/README.md

     make_something_with_a_lot_of_threads_or_data(db) # use pool everywhere we need as a simple Database object
 ```

-**Note:** DatabaseConnectionsPool is NOT a singleton, it allows creating as many pools as you like, for example, for different databases or namespaces.
+**Note 1:** DatabaseConnectionsPool is NOT a singleton, it allows creating as many pools as you like, for example, for different databases or namespaces.
 It is your job as a developer to limit number of pools created in your application

+**Note 2:** DatabaseConnectionsPool uses threads, not processes

 **Important note:** for many and maybe the most cases, one shared connection is enough to do the job.
 Test it and make sure you really need a connection pool.